chrislorro/cloudfile/README.md

 Include `puppet/archive` and any dependencies

 ### Beginning with cloudfile

+The Linux system must have python configured for the AWSCLI installer to work
 ## Usage
 #### Examples
 ##### retrieve an application call invader from s3 storage to linux